 To get you started, we have a number of online resources that can help you explore career pathways.
 A brief description of each link is given below.

-We strongly encourage you to make an appointment with one of our Exploratory Advisors early on to assist you in exploring careers and choosing an academic path that will help you reach your goals.
+We strongly encourage you to make an appointment with one of our First Year and Career Services advisors early on to assist you in exploring careers and choosing an academic path that will help you reach your goals.

 Seattle Central Resources

 - BLS Occupational Outlook Handbook - The Bureau of Labor Statistics (BLS) offers this handbook where you can research wages and employment trends.
 Use the filters to find careers that earn your desired wages, and match the education level you plan to achieve.
 Many career websites look to BLS as their source for national, state, and local data.

 - My Next Move - In using the keyword search, this website makes it easy to identify related careers that have a bright outlook.